ZK Chains

 ZK chains are designed to be modular, meaning developers can select different components of their blockchain systems or implement their own, with the exception of the zkEVM core.
 This modular approach allows for customization and flexibility in blockchain development while maintaining core standards necessary for network security and interoperability.

-- Initiation: A transaction is initiated on a ZK chain, aimed at crossing to another chain within the elastic chain ecosystem.
+- Initiation: A transaction is initiated on a ZK chain, aimed at crossing to another chain within the Elastic Network.

 - Settlement on L1: The sending ZK chain compiles a cryptographic proof of the transaction and settles it onto Ethereum's Layer 1, anchoring the transaction's validity.

-- Transaction Root Update: Ethereum's Layer 1 updates the Transaction Root, a cumulative record reflecting all transactions processed across the elastic chain ecosystem.
+- Transaction Root Update: Ethereum's Layer 1 updates the Transaction Root, a cumulative record reflecting all transactions processed across the Elastic Network.

 - Root Importation: The receiving ZK chain imports this updated Transaction Root through its consensus mechanism, akin to the way Layer 1 to Layer 2 messages are currently handled.